zackstout/Animations/README.md

 - Pong
     - Yep!
 Let's play Pong!

+## Getting Started
+Just clone or download this repo, open up the `index.html`, and right-clicking, Open in Browser.

 ## Stretch Goals
 - add Pong and sockets for player-to-player interaction
 - let user drag vertices of Triangle